 Keep an eye out for peeling paint or wallpaper, as these can signal moisture trapped behind surfaces.
 Additionally, bubbling or warping in wood or drywall is an early warning before visible mold appears.
 These signs indicate an environment conducive to mold growth.
 You must resolve the underlying moisture problem swiftly to mitigate mold issues.

-Process of Mold Removal
+Process of Mold Remediation

 Initial assessment and inspection